 At First United Presbyterian Church, we find great joy in making and enjoying music together.
 Realizing the emotional and educational importance of music in worship and study, John and Charles Wesley carried hymnbooks along with their Bibles when they traveled to preach.
-They reasoned that timid souls who couldn't easily speak their faith could sing it.
+They reasoned that timid souls who could not easily speak their faith could sing it.
+Music at First United Presbyterian is a blend of old and new, with the intent that we are all God’s people and music is as varied as the peoples of the world.

 Although First United Presbyterian counts among its members many talented musicians, training is not required for participation in the music program.
-All that is needed is the desire to make a joyful noise!
-Two adult choirs are available for membership without audition: the Chancel Choir and Chancel Ringers.
+All that is needed is the desire to make a joyful noise to glorify God!
+Three adult ensembles are available for membership without audition: the Chancel Choir, the Chancel Ringers, and the Worship Band.
 They practice weekly and share responsibilities for Sunday morning worship services and special services.

 The Chancel Choir at First United Presbyterian Church welcomes everyone.
 No audition is required.
 The Chancel Choir provides primary music leadership for the 11:00 worship service on Sundays from late August through June.